olzn/hello-observer/content/posts/exile.md

 >a lo largo de la frontera,

->a lo largo del camino…
+>a lo largo del camino.

 -Federico García Lorca